Facebook Twitter Email

 1. Continue to work with the Texas FFA Association, Texas FFA Foundation, Texas Education Agency, Universities and other entities to advocate for agriculture education.

-2. Provide information to advisors to support their efforts in advocating for local programs, agriculture teachers, and their students.
+2. Emphasize the importance of advocating for local programs, agriculture teachers, and their students.

 3. Provide information on the importance of solid relationships with school administration, other local school officials and supporters, such as local advisory boards and support groups.

-4. Create and use social media content so teachers can continue to advocate for agriculture on the state, local and community level.
+4. Provide websites, and social media content , and example communications so that teachers can continue to advocate for agriculture as a whole or on the local and community level.

 5. Promote and serve as an ambassador of agricultural education to decision makers at the state and local levels, while keeping members abreast of upcoming changes in education laws, curriculum, certifications, etc.